 - Opening the unit, for whatever reason, could lead to damages that are not covered by the guarantee. - □ To avoid electrical shock, do not open the cabinet.
-Refer servicing to qualified personnel only. - □ To prevent fire or shock hazard, do not expose your VAIO notebook to rain or moisture. - □ Avoid using the modem during a storm. - Do not use the modem or a telephone to report a gas leak in the vicinity of the leak. - □ To change the backup battery, please contact your nearest SONY Service Center.
+Refer servicing to qualified personnel only. - □ To prevent fire or shock hazard, do not expose your VAIO notebook to rain or moisture. - Avoid using the modem during a storm. - □ If reporting a gas leak, do not use a modem or telephone in the vicinity of the leak. - □ To change the backup battery, please contact your nearest Sony Service Center.